paulaito/clustering_riaformosa/README.md

-Now my clusters are adjusted and writen in a CSV file.
+Now my clusters are adjusted.

 ### Assign velocity category to points
 After having the velocity cluster categories, I assign each velocity category to the points (i.e. coordinates of assessed sites).
 This is a relatively simple step, in which I add the "vel_cat" column to the points coordinates dataset, then transform them into geopackage by getting their x and y from the coordinates.